BingQuanChua/DataScienceApps/README.md

 Lesson learned: Taking input and showing output in different formats (dictionary, text, dataframe, plot)

-## :three: EDA Basketball
+## :three: EDA Basketball and Football

-Web scraping from the [Basketball Reference](https://www.basketball-reference.com) website.
-Data filter.
-Simple exploratory data analysis by creating simple heat map
+Web scraping from [Basketball Reference](https://www.basketball-reference.com) and [Football Reference](https://www.pro-football-reference.com/).
+Performs a simple exploratory data analysis by creating a heatmap.

-Lesson learned: Using Streamlit's select widget and multiselect widget, web scrapping with pandas, and filtering data with conditions in pandas (data wrangling).
+Lesson learned: Using Streamlit's select widget and multiselect widget, web scrapping with pandas, filtering data with conditions in pandas (data wrangling), and downloading csv files in Streamlit.

-## :four: EDA Football